Automated Speed Enforcement

 Answer

-Automated speed enforcement is an effective tool in raising awareness of posted speed limits and ensuring drivers comply with them.
+Automated speed enforcement is an effective tool in raising awareness of posted speed limits and ensuring compliance.
 Evidence and research indicate other cities have effectively used automated speed enforcement to reduce speeds on community roads, contributing to a safer road network for all users.
 The program is designed to work together with other methods and strategies, including road designs, education initiatives and traditional police enforcement.

 Answer